20 Tips to Improve Your Typography Skills

 Design tip

-Check out typescale.com for a handy tool that calculates font sizes for you.
-But don’t be afraid to adjust the sizes if they don’t feel right optically.
+Check out typescale.com for a handy tool that creates a font system for you.
+But don’t be afraid to adjust the sizes optically if they don’t feel right.

 12. Use Display Fonts for Headlines